superellips/drifta-molnapp-inlamning-2/documents/inlämning-2-erika.md

 git add . && git commit -m "Updates the workflow and manifests."
 # Push to the main branch
 git push
-# Create and checkout a branch named prod
+# Create and checkout a branch named prod (to be used later)
 git branch prod && git checkout prod
 # Ensure that github is aware of this branch aswell
 git push